rgrishman/ice/docs/iceman.md

 Unzip the package and run:

-    java -Xmx4g -cp ICE-0.2.0-jar-with-dependencies.jar edu.nyu.jet.ice.controllers.Nice
+    ./runice.sh

 ![The corpus panel](ice1.png)

 ## The Corpus Panel

-__ Adding a new corpus__
+__Adding a new corpus__

  A corpus is defined by a directory and a file extension.
 The set of non-directory files dominated by that directory and ending in the specified extension constitute an ICE corpus.

-To add a new corpus, first click *add corpus* , then either enter the path of the root directory of the corpus or click *browse* to select the directory where the files are located.
+To add a new corpus, first click *Add corpus* , then either enter the path of the root directory of the corpus or click *browse* to select the directory where the files are located.
 You can apply a filter on the extension of the filename (e.g. sgm) in the corresponding text filter;  You need to click "Apply" to apply the filter.